nemoNoboru/nemoNoboru.github.io/_posts/2016-07-18-Google-summer-of-code.markdown

 CapnProto is a extremely fast data interchange format and a capability based RPC system.
 The main point is that it has no decode/encode step.
-this means that when you have your capnproto structure build you can just write the bytes to disk or send it over rpc.
+This means that when you have your capnproto structure build you can just write the bytes to disk or send it over rpc.